 - Get down behind the plate – Take the time to remind the catcher about the other drills and how they should be getting into a comfortable but ready position.
 By now, they should have a working knowledge of how to catch and where the balls are likely to cross the plate.

-- Throw pitches to the batter – With the batter in the box, the catcher should make ready for whichever type of pitch the batter is working on.
+- Throw pitches to the batter – With the batter in the box, the catcher should be ready for whichever type of pitch the batter is working on.
 This could be any number of pitches, but the fastball is the place to start for those who have no game experience.

 - React to the pitches – The catcher should react accordingly for each pitch that comes to the plate.
 They should work through a few batters before changing out or taking a rest.
 It’s important to build up endurance with gameplay, but be careful of burnout.
 Too much work behind the plate could entice the player to swap positions or give up the game altogether.